Mill Creek Redwood Preserve: History

 The land to the south of Palo Colorado Canyon was formerly owned by Charles Henry Bixby, namesake of the Bixby Creek Bridge.
 In 1906, when the available commercial timber was depleted, Bixby sold his land to the Monterey Lime Company.
 Lime was in demand as an ingredient in concrete to help re-build San Francisco following the 1906 San Francisco earthquake.
-The company built a 3 mile aerial tram to transport the limestone from Long Ridge to Bixby Landing, a small community that grew up around the Bixby Homestead.
+The company built a 3 mile aerial tram to transport the limestone from Long Ridge to Bixby's Landing, a small community that grew up around the Bixby Homestead.
 Eventually, the exhaustion of local fuel, wood and high operating costs closed the kilns in 1910.
 The tram remained in business for a time to off and on-load supplies for the community from schooners.
 Activity picked up in 1917 when Pacific Grove's T. A. Work and A. W. Furlong built and operated a logging mill further up the canyon in the preserve.
 Local Japanese from the peninsula were hired, a camp was constructed, and several steam-donkeys were brought in from San Francisco.
 Most of the lumber was hoisted up out of the canyon by cables and down what is now Palo Colorado Canyon Road by oxen.

 The mill was closed in 1935 after the marketable timber was cut.
 Logging was renewed in 1946 when Charles Vander Ploeg built a mill in Beartrap Canyon.
 This mill was short-lived when a human-caused fire in 1949 destroyed the mill and killed two loggers.
 Evidence suggests that the redwood logging at that time was for fence posts.
 Logging once again found its way into the preserve for a few years in the early ‘60's.
 This time the trees were cut in the Turner Creek drainage.
 This area is in the very upper reach of the canyon and the logging was sporadic and selective.
 By 1986 the Humboldt County-based Philo Lumber Company owned the land.
 Their plan to harvest over a million board feet of redwood and then build upscale residences in the area was only derailed by the savings and loan crisis, when the land was seized by federal financial regulators.
 After two years of negotiations the Federal Land Bank sold the property to the Big Sur Land Trust, which in turn sold it to the Monterey Peninsula Regional Park District in 1988.